larrymyers/react-mini-router/README.md

 ### Configuration

 By default the RouterMixin will use hash urls for routes.
-To enable the HTML5 History API with pushState, pass a "history" boolean property to the Component.
-If you're using server rendering and intend on focusing primarily on modern browsers, it is recommended to enable the History API.
+To enable the HTML5 History API with pushState pass a "history" boolean property to the Component.
+If you're using server rendering and intend on focusing primarily on modern browsers it is recommended to enable the History API.

 If a browser doesn't support the History API it will automatically fall back to hash urls.